vgatherps/beautiful-jekyll/_posts/2018-08-26-nontemporal.md

 }
 ```

-We initiate a series of nontemporal stores (possibly to partial cache lines), and then issue a strong fence to time how long they take to complete.
+We initiate a series of nontemporal stores and issue a strong fence to time how long they take to complete.
 As expected, writing partial cache lines seriously hurts performance:
 ![write_combine]({{ "/img/write_combine.png" }})

 It's worth noting that the cpu only has a limited amount of write combining buffers, so in almost all cases one should immediately write lines
 without doing any other stores between.

-### What can we do with this?
+### What can we do with just this?

 Unfortunately, there's not a whole lot that we can do with just stores on a single thread.
 Nontemporal stores could be useful for writing to low-priority threads on a different socket, but ordering via fences and <a href="#fence">the performance implications</a>